Your Property's Connection to the City Where it's At

 While the current economic state of your area certainly plays a role, the future value of your property is even more important as it will dictate the sale price of your property when it comes time to sell.
 In addition, future development can be very difficult to forecast, leading to a lot of uncertainty over how a home will fare.

 There are a few things you can take into account when you try to forecast the economic future of your investment.
-Population statistics are available for the United States that can tell you the amount of people that have come to and left a particular area.
+Population statistics are available for the United States that can tell you the number of people that have come to and left a particular area.
 If people are leaving, an area is likely to see an economic downturn and that can affect your property value.
 Your realtor can also be a good resource in this regard as time spent buying and selling properties can build up a high level of expertise in pinpointing when areas are beginning to hit a downturn.

 So, as you go through the process of choosing a new home for you and your family, keep in mind that when you pick a home, you pick its immediate neighborhood too.
 With the considerable amount of money you are likely to pour into a mortgage, you need to protect your investment as best you can.
 To do that, understanding what might be the financial future and financial present of the surrounding area can give you valuable information as you choose your new home.